WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod10/1001-Deploy network workloads.md

    `Get-NetFirewallProfile -Name Domain | Get-NetFirewallRule | where-Object {$_.DisplayName -like "World Wide Web*"}`

    > This will return information about three rules, including one for HTTP and one for HTTPS.
-Verify that both rules are enabled and allow inbound traffic.
+Verify that the rules are enabled and allow inbound traffic.

 2. Examine the **Enabled** value.
 It should display **True**.
 Also examine the **Direction** value, which should display **Inbound**.